panzerdp/dmitripavlutin.com/content/posts/059-infinity/index.md

 findMin([5, 2, 1, 4]); // => 1
 ```

 The `min` variable is initialized with `Infinity`.
-It makes sure that on first `for()` cycle iteration the minimum value becomes the first item.
+On first `for()` iteration the minimum value becomes the first item.

 ## 5. Pitfalls of *Infinity*

-Most likely you're not going to work often directly with `Infinity` values.
+Most likely you won't work directly with `Infinity` values so often.
 However, it worth knowing when the infinite values could appear.

 ### 5.1 Parsing numbers

-Let's say JavaScript an input (POST request, value from an input field, etc) and tries to parse a number from it.
+Let's say JavaScript uses an input (POST request, value from an input field, etc) to parse a number.
 In simple cases it would work fine:

 ```javascript
 // Parses the float number